Subscribe To This Site

 Turkey Preparation -

-Pour can of spinach in bowl or let the frozen spinach defrost in a bowl.
+Pour can of spinach in a bowl or let the frozen spinach defrost in one.

 Drain water out using a colander.

-Chop dry oatmeal in blender for 30 seconds.
+Chop dry oatmeal in your blender for 30 seconds.

-Pour into a small dish then mix in the garlic powder.
+Pour oatmeal into a small dish then add the garlic powder.

 Remove yolk from eggs and discard leaving the egg whites.